6 Reasons You Would Need Antibiotics

 1. Sinus Infection

 Also known as sinusitis, a sinus infection is inflammation or swelling of the tissue that lines the sinuses.
 Sinuses that fill with fluid and become blocked can cause bacteria to accumulate and develop an infection.
-Runny or stuffy nose, cough, congestion, and loss of smell are common symptoms of most sinus infections.
+Stuffy or runny nose, cough, congestion, and loss of smell are common symptoms of most sinus infections.

 Antibiotics can treat severe or long-lasting sinus infections, as these infections are bacterial.
 Many sinus infections tend to clear on their own within 10 days; a doctor might prescribe antibiotics if symptoms persist after the 10th day.